nRF24/CircuitPython_nRF24L01/README.rst

 * "re-use the same payload" feature (for manually re-transmitting failed transmissions that remain in the buffer)
 * multiple payload transmissions with one function call (MUST read documentation on the "send()" function)
 * context manager compatible for easily switching between different radio configurations using "with" statements
-* configure the interrupt (IRQ) pin to trigger on received, sent, and/or failed transmissions
+* configure the interrupt (IRQ) pin to trigger (active low) on received, sent, and/or failed transmissions (these 3 flags control the 1 IRQ pin).
+There's also virtual representations of these interrupt flags available (see "irq_DR", "irq_DS", "irq_DF" attributes)
 * invoke sleep mode (AKA power down mode) for ultra-low current consumption
 * cycle redundancy checking (CRC) up to 2 bytes long
 * adjust the nRF24L01's builtin automatic re-transmit feature's parameters (arc: number of attempts, ard: delay between attempts)